hohehohe2/spatial/README.md

 # spatial
-Fast Kd-Tree implementation etc. For those who can help yourself.
+Fast Kd-Tree implementation (and slow adhoc BVH implementation).
+For those who can help yourself.